TristanCM347/Tristan_Slides/README.md

 This project is my own implementation of an online presentation and design platform.
 Inspired by Canva, Google Slides, PowerPoint it is designed to demonstrate a full-stack application.
+This project currently has 13.5k lines of code.

 To get started with your local setup, follow these steps: